7 must-have features for E-commerce websites.

 Our tips:

-Buying online takes a certain level of trust, particularly for newer brands, and especially for products where feel or fit is of utmost importance.
-Providing clear information about an easy returns process reassures potential customers that their purchase is not a risk.
 And if your store doesn’t have physical locations where a customer can experience the product first-hand, it’s even more important that you can provide clear instructions on how items can be returned.

 Driven by large retailers like ASOS and Amazon, consumers now cite hassle-free returns as a top reason for buying from a brand, with 96% saying they would shop again with a retailer based on an easy return experience.
-You can build trust in your brand by allowing your customers to delay their final purchasing decision until the product is in their hands.

 Our tips:

-5. Prominent search functionality.
+5. Prominent, functional search

 Help customers find what they’re looking for by providing easy-to-use search functionality that’s not hidden behind a tiny icon.
 The larger your product range the more important a search bar is, but you shouldn’t neglect it just because you only have a small collection.
 Shoppers are often in a hurry and know exactly what they’re looking for, so if they can’t find it quickly and easily, they’ll look elsewhere.